-It seems there is a new connection to sleep apnea every year, or lately it feels like every month.
+It seems there is a new connection to sleep apnea every year, or lately, it feels like every month.
 A new study suggests that sleep apnea is linked with Alzheimer’s.
 The link was seen between sleep apnea and high levels of the amyloid protein that is associated with Alzheimer’s disease.
 This connection indicates that older individuals who exhibit Alzheimer’s symptoms should be checked for sleep apnea too.
-Alzheimer’s is an awful disease that is suffered from by millions of people worldwide, however it can be made easier to live with when treated by organisations such as GYC Senior Care that use the most advanced methods of treating Alzheimer’s and other diseases with symptoms of dementia.
+Alzheimer’s is an awful disease that is suffered by millions of people worldwide, however, it can be made easier to live with when treated by organizations that use the most advanced methods of treating Alzheimer’s and other diseases with symptoms of dementia.

 What is the connection?